 It’s been ten years since we first published Thirteen Reasons Why, and to celebrate we’re releasing a 10th Anniversary edition with exclusive content including the never-before-seen original ending in which Hannah Baker lives.

 Got your attention?
 Need to know more ASAP?
 So did we!
-Luckily, we got to ask Jay Asher ten burning questions we had about this momentous publication, the upcoming Thirteen Reasons Why Netflix series, and more:
+Luckily, we got to ask Jay Asher ten burning questions we had about this momentous publication, the Thirteen Reasons Why Netflix series, and more:

 Why did you decide to release the original ending of Thirteen Reasons Why?

 Since the book came out, readers have asked if I ever considered—somehow—keeping Hannah alive at the end of the novel.
 I get a great reaction when I tell them that’s precisely how it originally ended.
 Their jaws drop!
 Then I explain the particulars of how it unfolded, and why it needed to change.
 So, since I’d already been talking about it, it felt appropriate to finally share that chapter for the 10th anniversary edition.